Category Archives: Artificial Intelligence

 How Netflix Does It

 Did you ever wonder how Netflix shows you movies or TV shows that are tuned to your interests?
-It does this by determining what your preferences are based on your previous viewings.
+It does this by examining what your preferences are based on your previous viewings.

 The algorithm analyzes large amounts of data, including user preferences, viewing history, ratings, and other relevant information to make personalized recommendations for each user.